Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/FilesApi.md

 Declare as record

 Declares the file **fileId** in the unfiled records container.
-The original file is moved to the Records Management site and a secondary parent association is created in the file&#39;s original site.
+The original file is moved to the Records Management site and a secondary parent association is created in the file's original site.

 ### Example
 ```javascript